bgachara/bgachara.github.io/posts/databases.md

 - Static Hashing Schemes
   - Linear Probe Hashing
-    - also known as open addressing
+    - Also known as open addressing
-    - single giant table of slots
+    - Single giant table of slots
-    - resolve collisions by linealry searching for the next free slot in the table.
+    - It resolve collisions by linearly searching for the next free slot in the table.
+      - To determine whether an element is present, hash to a location in the index and scan for it.
+      - Store the key in the index to know when to stop scanning.
-    - inserts and deletions are generalizations of lookups.
+      - Insertions and deletions are generalizations of lookups.
     - Non-unique Keys
       - Separate Linked List
+        - Store values in separate storage area for each key.
+        - Value lists can overflow to multiple pages if the number of duplicates is large.
       - Redundant Keys
+        - Store duplicate keys entries together in  the hash table.
+        - This is what most systems do.

   - Robin Hood Hashing
     - Variant of linear probe hashing that steals slots from rich keys and give them to poor keys.
     - difference from initial position and move the rest to equidistant position.

   - Cuckoo Hashing
-    - use multiple hash tables awith different hash function seeds.
+    - Use multiple hash tables awith different hash function seeds.
+    - Use multiple hash functions to find multiple locations in the hash table to insert records.
-    - one insert, check every table and pick anyone that has a free slot, if no table has a free slot, evict element from one of them and re-hash it to find a new location.
+    - One insert, check every table and pick anyone that has a free slot, if no table has a free slot, evict element from one of them and     re-hash it to find a new location.
-    - look-ups and deletions are always because only one location per hash table is checked.
+    - Look-ups and deletions are always 0(1) because only one location per hash table is checked.

+- Optimizations
+  - Specialized hash table implementations based on key type and sizes, i.e maintain multiple hash tables for different string sizes for a set of keys.
+  - Store metadata separate in a seprate array, packed bitmap tracks whether a slot is empty/tombstone.
+  - Use table + slot versioning metadata to quickly invalidate all entries in the hash table, i.e if the table version does not match slot version then treat slot as empty.

-- *above hash tables require the DBMS to know the number of elements it wants to store, otherwise needs to rebuild the table if it needs to grow.shrink in size*.
+- *Above hash tables require the DBMS to know the number of elements it wants to store, otherwise needs to rebuild the table if it needs to grow.shrink in size*.

 - Dynamic Hashing Schemes
   - Chained Hashing
-    - maintain a linked list of buckets for each slot in the hash table.
+    - Maintain a linked list of buckets for each slot in the hash table.
-    - resolve collisions by placing all elements with the same hash key into the same bucket.
+    - Resolve collisions by placing all elements with the same hash key into the same bucket.
+      - To determine whether an element is present, hash to its bucket and scan for it.

   - Extendible Hashing
+    - Chained-hashing approach that splits buckets incrementally instead of letting the linked list grow forever.
-    - multiple slot locations can point to the same bucket chain
+    - Multiple slot locations can point to the same bucket chain.
-    - reshuffle bucket entries on split and increase the number of bits to examine.
+    - Reshuffle bucket entries on split and increase the number of bits to examine.
+      - Data movement is localized to just the split chain.

   - Linear Hashing
-    - maintains a pointer that tracks the next bucket to split
+    - The hash table maintains a pointer that tracks the next bucket to split.
-      - when bucket overflows, split the bucket at the pointer location
+      - When any bucket overflows, split the bucket at the pointer location.
-    - use multiple hashes to find the right bucket for a given key.
+    - Use multiple hashes to find the right bucket for a given key.
-    - can use different overflow criterion
+    - It can use different overflow criterion:
-      - space utilization.
+      - Space Utilization.
-      - average lenght of overflow chains.
+      - Average length of overflow chains.
-    - splitting buckets based on the split pointer will eventually get to all overflowed buckets.
+    - Splitting buckets based on the split pointer will eventually get to all overflowed buckets.
+      - When the pointer reaches the last slot, remove the first hash function and move pointer back to the beginning.
+    - If the highest bucket below the split pointer is empty, the hash table could remove it and move the splinter pointer in reverse direction.

-- B+ Trees
+## B+ Trees

-- This is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions and deletions always in 0(log n)
+- This is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions and deletions always in 0(log n).
 - Generalization of a binary search tree, since a node can have more than two children.
-- optimized for systems that read and write large blocks of data.
+- It is optimized for systems that read and write large blocks of data.
-- mostly used for table indexes
+- It is mostly used for table indexes.
 - A tableindex is a replica of a subset of a table's attributes that are organised and/or sorted for efficient access using those attributes.
 - DBMS ensure that contents of the table and the index are logically synchronized.
 - It's the DBMS job to figure out the best indexes to use to execute each query.